 What will service from this station be like in 2023?

 Trains will depart from this station every 6 minutes during peak hours.
-It will take approximately 23 minutes from Spring District/120th Station to International District/Chinatown Station where one can continue on the Blue Line towards the University of Washington or transfer to the Red Line towards Seattle-Tacoma International Airport.
+It will take approximately 23 minutes from Spring District/120th Station to International District/Chinatown Station where one can continue towards the University of Washington or transfer to access Seattle-Tacoma International Airport.

 What will change around the Spring District-120th Station